This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you can do to help your child's vision develop from birth to 2 years:

-- Birth to 4 months: From birth to 3 months, your baby can focus on objects that are 8 to 10 inches from his face.
-His eyes may wander or cross until he is 2 months old.
-At 2 to 4 months, he can follow a moving object with his eyes.
-He can focus on faces or other objects that are near him.
-At 4 months, he can see different colors.
+- Birth to 4 months: From birth to 3 months, your baby can focus on objects that are 8 to 10 inches from his or her face.
+Your baby's eyes may wander or cross until he or she is 2 months old.
+At 2 to 4 months, your baby can follow a moving object with his or her eyes.
+He or she can focus on faces or other objects that are near them.
+At 4 months, your baby can see different colors.
 The following can help your child's early vision develop:

 - Put a night light or dim lamp in your baby's room.

-- Change the position that you lay your baby in his crib.
+- Change the position that you lay your baby in his or her crib.

 - Keep toys and other objects 8 to 10 inches from your baby's face.